 If the placement information is not available because a child is living at a 'confidential' address, the value should be overwritten manually using the code "CON".
+There are only a limited number of circumstances where this should be used; we would usually expect the local authority of placement to be completed for children who are placed for adoption.

 If the child is placed with parents who have moved house since the child became looked after, the placement address should be the current placement address and the home address should be the address of the child when they first became looked after, we will then see from episode information that the child is placed with parents.
-Some LAs have expressed concern regarding these types of placements therefore we are continuing to collect this information to monitor the effect they may cause.
+Some local authorities have expressed concern regarding these types of placements therefore we are continuing to collect this information to monitor the effect they may cause.

-If you believe that the LA of placement has been miscalculated, please manually enter the correct LA code.
+If you believe that the local authority of placement has been miscalculated, please manually enter the correct local authority code.
 If you believe that the postcode is incorrect please amend the record and re-load data for that child.